fprimex/junonia/README.md

 [A snail with a beautiful shell.](https://en.wikipedia.org/wiki/Scaphella_junonia)

-Document your shell program in Markdown and get:
+Junonia is a shell framework for creating command line user interfaces from Markdown documentation.
+Command line argument parsing, help generation, and more are dynamically generated from definitions in Markdown files.
+Features include:

-* argument parsing, including
+* argument parsing of
   - subcommands
   - positional parameters
   - options